-- A minimum of 128 semester hours are required for graduation with at least 40 upper division hours. - Consult with Department Chair concerning how to meet the minimum of 40 advanced hours needed for graduation. - 3.
-45 semester hours of art are required. - 4.
+- 1. Majors must complete 45 hours of art. - 2.
 A minor is required.
-Some minors may exceed 24 hours. - 5.
-General education and BA requirements must be met. - Consult with Department Chair regarding substituting upper-division art courses for lowerdivision art courses.
+Some minors may exceed 24 hours. - 3.
+General education and BA requirements must be met, and students are required to have completed 39 advanced hours. - 4.
+Consult with Department Chair regarding substituting upper-division art courses for lowerdivision art courses.